What is a Resistance Temperature Detector (RTD) – Pt100?

 Another entity, the International Temperature Standard 90 (ITS-90), uses the Callendar-Van Dusen equation to define the relationship between the temperature and resistance of a Pt100 probe.
 This equation consists of two parts: a degree 3 equation for temperatures below 0°C and a degree 2 equation for temperatures above 0°C. The Callendar-Van Dusen equation includes constants A, B, and C, which are derived from the parameters ɑ, β, δ using resistance measurements at three defined temperatures, 0°C, 100°C, and 260°C.

-Since the 2022 update to IEC 60751, the relationship between temperature and resistance must be calculated using the polynomial equation used by ITS-90.
-Today, the tolerance curve of a Pt100 RTD probe in IEC 60751 is named as follows: IEC751 or DIN EN 60751.
+Since the 2022 update to IEC 60751, the relationship between temperature and resistance must be calculated using the polynomial equations defined by ITS-90.
+Today, the tolerance curves of a Pt100 RTD probe are specified in IEC 60751 or DIN EN 60751.
+Several tolerance classes exist for Pt100 probes, such as Class A and Class B. Depending on the construction and the class, the behavior of the RTD probe at different temperatures may vary.

 Pt100 RTD probe classes